GenomicsNX/TreeFar/README.md

 <b>Two output files are generated.</b>
 - The first is quantification of all the segments prior to analysis by TreeFar (example [here](results/Quant_8hDex_vs_cont.csv)).
 - The second is the final output table (example [here](results/NMD_8hDex_vs_cont.csv).
 Note that the 3’UTR segments filtered out of the analysis are dropped to the end of the table, with the reason for exclusion in the "FILTER" column.
-For explanation of segdiff and normdiff calculations, see schematic and the paper methods section.
+For explanation of segdiff and normdiff calculations, see workflow diagram and Kishor et al. methods.

 <b>The output is a comma-separated file with the following columns:</b><br/>
 GeneID: extracted from target_id	<br/>